Death without protection

 - Do you have a partner, perhaps one that is not recognised by marriage or other loved ones that you provide financial support for?
 If so, having insurance or other funds set aside to meet those needs is important, especially if courts are unlikely to recognise these individuals in a will or estate plan.

-Dying without protection can be a financial nightmare for those you leave behind.
+Dying without protection, wherever you are in the world albeit Dubai, Abu Dhabi, etc. can be a financial nightmare for those you leave behind.
 Any financial support you are providing today for anything could be put at risk should you die suddenly.
 Life insurance, including policies for expats, can help to minimise or stop this blow from occurring.
 It can become the financial lifeline of a loved one who is already struggling with your loss.

 Death without protection does not have to happen for most people.
 As such, speaking to an independent financial adviser and then implementing a robust strategy can give you and your family peace of mind in this important area.